aedobbyn/wikipedia-web-scrape/scrape.md

 ##  $ GDP_percap: chr  "€57,200" "€48,500" "€33,550" "€31,500" ...
 ```

-Make tibble
+Make the table into a `tibble` so we can more easily see variable types

 ```r
 em_tab <- as_tibble(em_tab)
 ```

-Take out Euro symbols in rows and "bn" for billion in GDP column
+Take out `€` symbols in rows and "bn" for billion in GDP column

 ```r